Tobacco Control

 Tobacco advertising is prohibited in publications, printed, published or primarily intended for sale or distribution in the EU.
 Publications printed and published outside the EU and intended for distribution outside the EU are permitted.

-Outdoor advertising such as billboards and posters are prohibited.
+Outdoor advertising, such as billboards and posters, is prohibited.
 Tobacco advertisement by conventional mail, telephone and mobile phone is prohibited.
 Advertising is prohibited at the point of sale.
 This includes every form of recommendation of tobacco products to the public.

-The legislation does not specifically prohibit band marketing or use of distinctive words, images, logos, sounds or colours to promote tobacco in entertainment venues, retail advertisements and equipment.
+The legislation does not specifically prohibit brand marketing or use of distinctive words, images, logos, sounds or colours to promote tobacco in entertainment venues, retail advertisements and equipment.

-The Broadcast Authority of Ireland Code prohibits commercial communications which include product placement concerning cigarettes and tobacco in broadcast media.
-The codes make similar provision in respect of audio-visual media services.
+The Broadcast Authority of Ireland Code prohibits commercial communications, which include product placement concerning cigarettes and tobacco in broadcast media.
+The codes make similar provisions in respect of audio-visual media services.

 The free distribution of tobacco products to the public is prohibited.
 The Supply of commercial and gifts, token, trading stamps, coupons or other things in relation to or taken as consideration for the purchase of a tobacco product is prohibited.